-One moment you were happy just turned sour when the money you thought you would have was not in your bank account.
+One moment, you were happy, but it just turned sour when the money you thought you would have was not in your bank account.

 You’ve successfully achieved debt.

 It’s as easy as that.
-Again, it has nothing to do with income level and more to do with saving up.
+Again, it has nothing to do with income level and more with saving up.

 I’ve talked to CBB readers in the past who have messaged me about credit card debt, and this was their struggle.

-It’s easier to think that you’ll pay the credit card charge at the end of the month, but often it becomes part of the minimum payment.
+It’s easier to think you’ll pay the credit card charge at the end of the month, but it often becomes part of the minimum payment.

 Saving Up For Small Wins

-Even saving a few dollars here and there adds up over time, even if you don’t see that big picture.
+Even saving a few dollars occasionally adds up, even if you don’t see the big picture.

-We’ve messed up our finances before, and that’s how we learn from our mistakes.
-We own them.
+We’ve messed up our finances before and learn from our mistakes.

-I’ve had arguments with people who have zero motivation for saving up before buying.
+I’ve had arguments with people who have zero motivation to save up before buying.